florian-hild/docker_projects/unifi_controller/README.md

 docker exec -it unifi01 /bin/bash
 ```

-## How to change upstream gateway in unifi access point
+## How to change upstream gateway in unifi access point:
 ---
 ```bash
 ssh <IP of AP>